MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/J12lKt717Ws]

-[Adaptive Cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card) are a new cross product specification for cards in Microsoft products including bots, Cortana, Outlook, and Windows.
-They are the recommended card type for new Teams development.
+[Adaptive Cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card) are new cross product specification for cards in Microsoft products including bots, Cortana, Outlook, and Windows.
+They recommended card type for new Teams development.
 For general information from the Adaptive Cards team, see [Adaptive Cards overview](/adaptive-cards).
 You can use Adaptive Cards anywhere you use existing hero cards, Office 365 cards, and thumbnail cards.

 In addition to Adaptive Cards, Teams supports two other types of cards: